Welcome to Plant Society.

 My upbringing influenced me, even when I didn’t want it to.
 I wanted to have meatloaf and Lucky Charms like all of my friends.
 I wanted to stay in smoggy LA for the summer, not be turned loose in the forrests of the Northwest for long days of exploration.

 Now, as an adult, I am so thankful for the inspired childhood I had.
-I find myself having the same conversations with my own children that I had with mine about why unprocessed foods are better, why we buy organic, the importance of time in nature, and how taking medication is a last resort only.
+I find myself having the same conversations with my own children that I had with my mother about why unprocessed foods are better, why we buy organic, the importance of time in nature, and how taking medication is a last resort only.

 I am grateful to be living in a time and a place where natural remedies, including cannabis, are becoming more accepted, even sought out.
 Research on the power of plants, mindful living, and cannabis is growing, especially as we see some of the devastating effects of pharmaceutical solutions such as opioids, and the effects of big agriculture on our health.